 There's something about this time of year that makes me reach for a handful of favorite recipes that feel extra warm and cozy.

-One that keeps showing up on my table is this butternut squash and kale salad with balsamic maple vinaigrette.
+One that keeps showing up on my table is this kale salad with balsamic maple vinaigrette.

 It has all the elements of a classic salad like fresh greens, crunchy nuts, tangy dressing.